soumalya340/SprkHaus/README.md

 - **Community Voting:** Proposals are open for community voting for the specified duration.
 Proposals meeting the required vote threshold proceed to crowdfunding.

 ### Crowdfunding Phase:
-- **Funding Goals:** If the proposal is approved, it moves to the crowdfunding phase where users can contribute funds.
+- **Funding Goals:** If the proposal is WebApproved, it moves to the crowdfunding phase where users can contribute funds.
 - **Goal Achievement:** If the crowdfunding goal is reached within the set timeframe, the project moves forward.
 If not, contributions are refunded.

 ### Project Execution: